alibabacloud-howto/devops/tutorials/devops_for_small_to_medium_web_applications/part_07_speeding_up_ci_cd_pipeline.md

 Before we commit and push our changes to GitLab, we first need to add new variables:
 * Open your web browser tab with GitLab; the deployment-toolbox project should be displayed;
 * In the left menu select "Settings > CI/CD";
-* Expand the "Variables" panel, and create the following variable:
+* Expand the "Variables" panel, and create the following variables:
   * REGISTRY_USERNAME = the username you already used in the [previous section](#docker-repository-creation) when
     you have tested your configuration with `docker login`;
   * REGISTRY_PASSWORD = the password is the same as the one you set when you clicked on the